European researchers’ night: Marcel Sorribas takes part in a roundtable on animal testing

 The materials were adapted to enhance visual and auditory comprehension.
 To foster discussion, fictitious patient cases were used, allowing participants to openly discuss various scenarios, and to overcome travel constraints and ensure inclusive participation, activities were held at community centers.
 During these workshops, participants also had the opportunity to discuss ethical issues related to organ and tissue regeneration research.
 It is worth highlighting that activities were designed taking into account functional diversity aspects and encouraging the participation of different sectors of society.

-Several IBEC researchers took part in this initiative, covering topics from basic biological concepts to organ bioprinting, where Marcel Sorribas could take part and talk about 3D bioprinting and B-BRIGHTER project.
+Several IBEC researchers took part in this initiative, covering topics from basic biological concepts to organ bioprinting, where Marcel Sorribas could take part in three sessions from February to April and talk about 3D bioprinting and B-BRIGHTER project.

 He talked about the regeneration of organs and tissues, mainly by 3D bioprinting.
 He explained what a cell is, and how can researchers construct a human organ in the laboratory.
 He could give details about his work on B-BRIGHTER related to synthesizing skin and intestine and stimulated interested and fruitful discussions among the public and the researchers.